Tenants

 • Tenant fails to take all reasonable steps to enter into a tenancy agreement and the Landlord or Agent takes all reasonable steps to do so (unless a landlord or agent imposes a requirement that breaches the ban or acts in such a way to the Tenant or Relevant Person that it would be unreasonable to expect a tenant to enter into a tenancy agreement with them).

 You will be issued with links from a third party referencing company to complete a form to enable references to be carried out, including but not limited to, income checks, credit reference and renting history.
+Applicants will be required to meet affordability criteria, typically based on a multiple of the annual rent, unless otherwise agreed.
 Whether or not a tenancy will be granted will be based on the outcome of the checks.

-Once references have been approved and your application has been accepted you will be issued with the Tenancy Agreement which will need to be signed by all tenants, and guarantors where applicable, in advance of the tenancy start date.
-The contract will then be executed by the Agent or Landlord on the tenancy start date.
-You will also be issued with a Move In Statement outlining all outstanding balances payable before the start of the tenancy in cleared funds, which will include the following:
+Once references have been approved and your application has been accepted you will be issued with the Tenancy Agreement which will need to be signed by all parties in advance of the tenancy start date.
+Once the tenancy agreement has been signed, you will also be issued with a Move In Statement outlining the outstanding balance payable before the start of the tenancy in cleared funds, which will include the following:

 • Security deposit